gatefold-music/crate-contracts/README.md

     - Listings to determine how long an item will stay on the list
     - Voting to determine the window of time users have to cast their votes
     - Vote Reveals to determine the window of time users have to reveal their casted votes

+- Quorum and Reward structure
+    - The vote quorum is defined on the voting contract used by your crate.
+We have a deployed voting contract that all new crates could leverage where the vote quorum is set to 50.
+    - Reward distribution can be customized to define the perfect payout structure for winning voters

 - List length
     - Limit the number of records that can be added to the crate